-6. Conclusions
+5. Conclusions

 Due to lignin is highly toxic for oleaginous microorganisms and enzyme activities, it is essential delete of the hydrolysate, this a critical step to release the bottlenecks that hinder cell growth and oil synthesis.
 The oil production with oleaginous microorganisms could not be sustainable by lipid yield increase, rather the way is a process development able easily scaling up and low energy cost and resources.
 It is necessary more research about a consolidated bioprocess for lignocellulose-lipids bioconversion.
-The lipid extraction method desirable is the one who does not need solvents and is low energy, therefore is needed to research out to reach those lipid recovery percentages from high toxic solvents.
+The lipid extraction method desirable is the one who does not need solvents and is low energy consume, the supercritical fluids extraction adheres to first one but consume high energy, therefore is needed to research out to reach those lipid recovery percentages from high toxic solvents.

-7. Acknowledgements
+6. Acknowledgements